-- 2.1 Our relationship with you -We are a member of the global network of PricewaterhouseCoopers firms ("PwC Firms"), each of which is a separate and distinct legal entity. - 2.2 Subcontractors We may use other PwC Firms or subcontractors to provide the services.
-We remain solely responsible for the services. - 2.3 Restriction on claims You agree not to bring any claim or action against another PwC Firm (or its partners, members, directors or employees) or our subcontractors in respect of any liability relating to the services or the agreement. - 2.4 Group members You will ensure that no subsidiary, affiliate, parent, associated entity or holding company (unless a party to the agreement), both while they are a group member and thereafter, brings any claim or action against any PwC Firm (or its partners, members, directors or employees) or our subcontractors in respect of any liability relating to the services or the agreement.
+- 2.1 Our relationship with you We are a member of the global network of PricewaterhouseCoopers firms (PwC Firms), each of which is a separate and distinct legal entity. - 2.2 Subcontractors We may use other PwC Firms or subcontractors to provide the services.
+We remain solely responsible for the services. - 2.3 Restriction on claims You agree not to bring any claim or action against another PwC Firm (or its partners, members, directors or employees) or our subcontractors in respect of any liability relating to the services or the agreement.